gaurav081988/interledger-assignment/docs/Tutorial Endpoint.md

     print('Error: Request failed with status code', response.status_code)
 ```

-In this code, we first import the requests library.
-We then define the URL of the API endpoint and send a GET request to it using the requests.get() function.
+In this code, you are importing the requests library, define the URL of the API endpoint and send a GET request to it using the requests.get() function.
 We also specify the Accept header in the request to indicate that we want to receive the response in JSON format.

 If the request is successful (status code 200), we extract the joke from the response data and print it to the console.
 If the request fails, we print an error message along with the status code.